Compliances of Nidhi Company

 Post – incorporation compliance of Nidhi company

-These are the compliance which should be fulfilled within the period of 1 year after registering your company.
+These are the compliance that should be fulfilled within the period of 1 year after registering your company.
 The compliances are stated below.

 - The members of Nidhi company should be increased minimum of 200 within a year of incorporation.